cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpssh-exkeys.md

 ## Description

 The `gpssh-exkeys` utility exchanges SSH keys between the specified host names (or host addresses).
-This allows SSH connections between Greenplum hosts and network interfaces without a password prompt.
-The utility is used to initially prepare a Greenplum Database system for passwordless SSH access, and also to prepare additional hosts for passwordless SSH access when expanding a Greenplum Database system.
+This allows SSH connections between Cloudberry hosts and network interfaces without a password prompt.
+The utility is used to initially prepare a Cloudberry Database system for passwordless SSH access, and also to prepare additional hosts for passwordless SSH access when expanding a Cloudberry Database system.

 Keys are exchanged as the currently logged in user.
-You run the utility on the coordinator host as the `gpadmin` user (the user designated to own your Greenplum Database installation).
-Greenplum Database management utilities require that the `gpadmin` user be created on all hosts in the Greenplum Database system, and the utilities must be able to connect as that user to all hosts without a password prompt.
+You run the utility on the coordinator host as the `gpadmin` user (the user designated to own your Cloudberry Database installation).
+Cloudberry Database management utilities require that the `gpadmin` user be created on all hosts in the Cloudberry Database system, and the utilities must be able to connect as that user to all hosts without a password prompt.

 You can also use `gpssh-exkeys` to enable passwordless SSH for additional users, `root`, for example.

 The `gpssh-exkeys` utility has the following prerequisites:

-- The user must have an account on the coordinator, standby, and every segment host in the Greenplum Database cluster.
+- The user must have an account on the coordinator, standby, and every segment host in the Cloudberry Database cluster.
 - The user must have an `id_rsa` SSH key pair installed on the coordinator host.
 - The user must be able to connect with SSH from the coordinator host to every other host machine without entering a password.
 (This is called "1-*n* passwordless SSH.")